erickluna85/SchoolBusCulture/README.md

     $ java -jar SchoolBus.jar -a ./TestSets/2-secondSchool.txt

 The programm will have some grafical output for some statistics and a map and will show the solution in the terminal window.
 So keep an eye on both outputs.

+To start the algorithm with our cultural genetic algorithm variation, the guru algorithm you have to specify the `-g` option.

+    $ java -jar SchoolBus.jar -g -a ./TestSets/2-secondSchool.txt